iotaledger/identity.rs/documentation/docs/specs/did/iota_did_method_spec.md

 The namestring to identify this DID method is: `iota`.

 A DID that uses this method MUST begin with the following prefix: `did:iota`.
-Following the generic DID specification, this string MUST be completely in lowercase.
+Following the generic DID specification, this string MUST be lowercase.

 ## DID Format

 The DIDs that follow this method have the following format:
 ```
 iota-did = "did:iota:" iota-specific-idstring
-iota-specific-idstring = [ iota-network ":" ] [ network-shard ":" ] iota-tag
+iota-specific-idstring = [ iota-network ":" ] iota-tag
 iota-network = char{,6}
 iota-tag = base-char{44}
 char = 0-9 a-z